mt019/azure-german-tts-studio/README.md

 - I paste **Markdown text**, and the app automatically removes most markup and list symbols.
 - It keeps the **first heading** as the title sentence, and drops all later headings.
-- It splits the cleaned text into **one sentence per line**, which makes it easy for me to check and reuse the text.
+- It keeps **line breaks** from the original text and shows the cleaned content as **one line per original line**, so I can manually control where the TTS should pause.
 - It uses Azure Neural Voices to synthesize **German MP3 audio** (non‑German parts such as Chinese notes are meant to stay as on‑screen text, not audio).
-- I can optionally generate a **black‑screen MP4 video** and choose how many seconds of silent black screen I want at the beginning.
+- I can optionally generate a **black‑screen MP4 video** and choose how many seconds of silent black screen I want at the beginning; **by default the app is set to output a black‑screen MP4**.
 - After synthesis, I can choose to **auto‑play the audio in the browser** (with pause / resume) or just play it manually.
 - For every run, the app also writes a **subtitle‑friendly `.txt` file** (one sentence per line) to feed into YouTube.
 - All outputs are stored in `azure_outputs/` with filenames that include: